-Sourcing is the process of finding and engaging potential candidates.
+Sourcing is the process of finding and engaging potential talent.
 Recruiting is the process of evaluating and hiring them.
-Sourcing builds the top of the funnel; recruiting moves people through it to a signed offer letter.
+That core sourcing vs recruiting divide runs through every talent function: sourcing builds the top of the funnel, while recruiting moves people through it to a signed offer letter.
 In small teams, one person handles both.
-In larger organizations, dedicated sourcers feed qualified leads to recruiters who manage interviews, offers, and closing.
+Larger organizations rely on dedicated sourcers who feed qualified leads to hiring specialists managing interviews, offers, and closing.

 Why does this matter?
 Because talent identification and candidate evaluation require fundamentally different skills, tools, and success metrics - and most hiring teams underinvest in one relative to the other.
 According to SHRM’s 2025 Talent Trends report, 69% of organizations still report difficulties filling full-time positions.
 Much of that difficulty traces back to pipeline generation: teams spend too much time screening mediocre inbound applicants and too little time proactively finding the right people.

-This guide breaks down the six core differences between sourcing and recruiting, explains when to prioritize each, and covers how AI is reshaping both sides of the equation.
+This guide breaks down the six core differences between sourcing and recruiting.
+It covers why the recruiting vs sourcing debate matters for how you build your talent team, and how AI is reshaping both sides of the equation.
 For a broader overview of the sourcing process itself, see our complete guide to sourcing in recruitment.

 What Exactly Is Sourcing?

-According to LinkedIn Talent Trends research, 70% of the global workforce consists of passive candidates - professionals who aren't actively job hunting but would consider the right opportunity.
-Sourcing is how you reach them.
+LinkedIn Talent Trends research shows that 70% of the global workforce consists of passive talent - professionals who aren’t actively job hunting but would consider the right opportunity.
+That’s exactly where sourcing comes in.

 In practical terms, sourcing covers everything that happens before a candidate enters your formal hiring pipeline.
 That includes: